medo64/ResetBox/README.md

 #### Set Voltage

+Output devices MUST be disconnected during this time unless they can handle full 20 V.

-During startup hold internal button until ACT LED stop blinking (about 3 seconds).
+Unplug USB cable and hold internal button while plugging it back in until ACT LED stops blinking (about 3 seconds).
+No you can release button.
 In config mode, press internal button once for each voltage step.
 Once voltage has been selected, long press internal button to save the value.
-Once blinking stops, release the button and device will start in notmal mode.
+Once blinking stops, release the button and device will start normally.

 ---